jbcodeforce/yarfba/docs/serverless/lambda.md

 * Created when we add a trigger to a Lambda function.
 * Allows the event source to take the `lambda:InvokeFunction` action.

-For a Lambda function to access resource within a VPC, we need to define VPC specific configuration about subnet Id and security group, and the `AWSLambdaVPCAccessExecutionRole` policy.

 We can use Parameter Store, from System Manager, to reference Secrets Manager secrets,  creating a consistent and secure process for calling and using secrets and reference data in the code and configuration script.

 ## Scaling and [quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)

-Lambda invokes our code in a secure and isolated execution environment, which needs to be initialized and then executes the function code for the unique request it handles.
+Lambda invokes the code in a secure and isolated execution environment, which needs to be initialized and then executes the function code for the unique request it handles.
 Second request will not have the initialization step.
 When requests arrive, Lambda reuses available execution environments, and creates new ones if necessary.

 The number of execution environments determines the concurrency.
 Limited to 1000 by default.